 Where the design community meets.

-Designer @ ashrafali.net Joined about 8 years ago via an invitation from Axel B.
+Designer @ ashrafali.net Joined over 8 years ago via an invitation from Axel B.

 Proto.io allows HTML5 export though you need to dissect the code to place it where you want.
 It’s similarly a Canvas export.